hundrieser/FSS/README.md

 # Finite Sample Smeariness of Fréchet Means on the Circle

-This is a complementary package to the work "Finite Sample Smeariness of Frechet Means with Application to Climate" where we develop a framework of more reliable statistical methodology with Frechet means on the circle or the torus.
+This is a complementary package to the work "Finite Sample Smeariness of Frechet Means with Application to Climate" where we develop a framework for more reliable statistical inference with Frechet means on the circle or the torus.
 In the paper we formalize the concept of finite sample smeariness, which negatively affects the reliability of asymptotic quantile based tests.
-Under the presence of finite sample smeariness, we recommend the usage of a bootstrap based approach, otherwise the asymptotic quantile based approach can be employed.
+Under the presence of finite sample smeariness - which can be tested - we recommend the usage of a bootstrap based approach, otherwise the asymptotic quantile based approach should be employed.

 # Package